maubanel/GMS2-4-Directions/four-keys/README.md

 We are going to write our first custom **[function](https://manual.yoyogames.com/GameMaker_Language/GML_Overview/Script_Functions.htm)**.
 I can create a script in the scripts folder and make that function global, but since I only need this for the player I can write the function in the same block of code and make it local to this game object.

 This function will return the lowest numbered key based on a starting number.
-So I I pass **starting_num** as `2` it will return the lowest key number that is `2` or higher.
+So if you pass **starting_num** as `2` it will return the lowest key number that is `2` or higher.
 So if I only have a key with `3` it will return that key from the function.

 ![return_lowest_num function](images/addFunctionLowestKey.png)